 The process of building, selecting and recombining can continue from this until an endpoint/goal is reached.

 - Terminate ‘unfit’ algorithms

 - Recombine to make the next generation

 After Gilgamesh’s talk I feel like I learnt a lot about the fundamental process of Evolutionary Programming.
 Gilgamesh used a lot of biological terminology which I felt made it easier to follow and understand.
 It was detailed but easy to follow and I would thoroughly recommend watching this if you didn’t have a chance to catch it at the Dyalog ’17 User Meeting.
-Unfortunately, the video is currently not up on Dyalog’s YouTube channel, but will be up in due course.
+The full presentation is below, Courtesy of Dyalog.